|Dimensions||133mm x 80mm x 19mm|

 There is a README file in the U-Boot tree describing in more detail how to compile U-Boot for the board.
 This should be in sync with what the current U-Boot code base supports.

-All 64-bit Allwinner SoCs require a build of the BL31 part of the ARM Trusted Firmware.
+All 64-bit Allwinner SoCs require a build of the BL31 part of Trusted Firmware.
 This provides proper SMP handling, including the reference implementation of the PSCI runtime, also errata workaround, among other things.
-ATF is a BSD licensed Open Source project hosted on Github.
+TF-A is a BSD licensed Open Source project.

 To build the required bl31.bin file, check out the master branch and build it for the A64 target with an AArch64 cross compiler: